Thinking about dermal piercings but wondering do they hurt? Here’s what you need to know.

 People get dermal piercings because they can be placed on any flat surface of the body.
 However, dermal piercings are a totally different level of piercing and require specific maintenance techniques to ensure they’re safe.

-Here’s everything you need to know before going to your local piercing parlour to get a dermal piercing.
+Here’s everything you need to know about dermal piercings before going to your local piercing parlour.
+Top tip: avoid asking the piercer: do dermal piercings hurt?
+They’ll always say, depending on your pain tolerance.

 What is a dermal piercing?